wakatime/wing-wakatime/README.md

 2. Restart Wing.

 3. Enter your [api key](https://wakatime.com/settings), then press `enter`.
-If not prompted, select File -> WakaTime.
+If not prompted, select File → WakaTime.

-4. Use Wing and your time will be tracked for you automatically.
+4. Use Wing and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

-5. Visit https://wakatime.com/dashboard to see your logged time.

 Screen Shots